-How To Add Some Bling To This Chicken In A Pot
+How To Ramp Up The Volume On This Chicken In A Pot

 Some people like things simple and subtle so they are able to discern the pristine flavors of each ingredient.
 Other people crave hot sauce on everything so as to ramp up the decibel level.
 If you’re the latter sort, you’re going to want to impart some additional flavor to this lovely but nuanced chicken in a pot recipe.
 Try any of the following and let us know how it goes.